Generalized symmetry enriched criticality in (3+1)d: SET to non-invertible SSB transition

 In this section, we will analyze the theory with action,

-where $S_0$ is the $PSU(N)$ adjoint QCD action defined in Eq.~\eqref{eq: psu(n) adjoint qcd}, which is invariant under the standard invertible time-reversal symmetry.
+where $S_0$ is the $PSU(N)$ adjoint QCD action defined in Eq.~\eqref{eq: psu(n) adjoint qcd}.
 The additional term is a $PSU(N)$ theta term with $\theta=\pi n$.
+While $S_0$ is invariant under the standard invertible time-reversal transformation, the additional theta term in not unless $n\in N\mathbb{Z}$.

 Below, we will review the notion of non-invertible time-reversal symmetry and show that Eq.~\eqref{eq: non-invertible psu(n) adjoint qcd} respects this symmetry.
 Imposing this non-invertible time-reversal symmetry and the $SO(N_f)$ flavor symmetry, for large enough odd $N_f$, we can again have a direct continuous transition tuned by a single parameter.
 For $N$ and $N_f$ both odd, as we demonstrate below, this transition can be between a topologically ordered phase, which breaks the magnetic one-form symmetry to a subgroup, and a phase that breaks the non-invertible time-reversal symmetry spontaneously.
-We will primarily focus on the case $N=k^2$ and $n=2k$, where $k>1$ is odd, to keep the discussion simple, though these choices for $N$ and $n$ are not the only ones that give transitions between a topologically order phase and a non-invertible SSB phase.
+To keep the discussion simple, we will primarily focus on the case $N=k^2$ and $n=2k$, where $k>1$ is odd, though these choices for $N$ and $n$ are not the only ones that give transitions between a topologically ordered phase and a non-invertible SSB phase.